 Some of the rights gained by becoming a registered organisation include:

-The Fair Work Commission is responsible for administering the provisions of the RO Act that deal with registration and accountability of registered organisations.
+The Fair Work Commission is responsible for administering certain provisions of the RO Act that deal with registration and accountability of registered organisations.

 To represent their members in the national workplace relations system, state-registered employer associations and unions can seek federal recognition under the RO Act, under either: